-Over the past few years, several methods for trajectory-based activity forecasting have been proposed.
-However, most techniques have been evaluated on a limited number of sequences.
-Further, these methods have either been evaluated on different subsets of the available data, using different evaluation scripts, or on contrasting coordinate systems (2D, 3D).
+In the past few years, several novel methods have been proposed for trajectory forecasting.
+However, most methods have been evaluated on limited data.
+Furthermore, these methods have been either evaluated on different subsets of the available data or on contrasting coordinate systems (2D, 3D) making it difficult to objectively compare the forecasting techniques.

-These inconsistencies have made it difficult to objectively compare forecasting techniques.
-One potential solution involves creating a standardized benchmark to serve as an objective measure of performance; despite their potential pitfalls, benchmarks hold great promise in addressing such comparison issues.
+One potential solution is to create a standardized benchmark to serve as an objective measure of performance.
+Benchmarks hold great promise in addressing such comparison issues.
 There have been a limited number of attempts at trajectory forecasting benchmarks, such as the ETH and the UCY datasets.
+Moreover, a good benchmark requires not only a standard dataset but also proper evaluation metrics.

-However, a common technique for presenting forecasting results requires both a standard dataset and evaluation metrics.
-We introduce TrajNet, a new, large scale trajectory-based activity benchmark, that uses a unified evaluation system to test gathered state-of-the-art methods on various trajectory-based activity forecasting datasets.
+In this challenge, we introduce TrajNet++, a new, large scale trajectory-based benchmark, that uses a unified evaluation system to test the gathered state-of-the-art methods on various trajectory-based activity forecasting datasets for a fair comparison.

 The AutoTrain competition has the goal to fully automate the training process of deep learning models.
 Submitted optimizers will be benchmarked on a set of unknown architecture/dataset pairs, in a live competition at AMLD2020 (following an earlier trial round event).